Discussion Guide on the Importance of History

 Why historical fiction?

 History is taught less and less, and is more and more politicized.
-An event such as the Battle of Britain seems utterly remote and totally irrelevant to the modern word—and can therefore be forgotten.
+An event such as the Battle of Britain seems utterly remote and totally irrelevant to the modern world—and can therefore be forgotten.
 But I don’t think it should be forgotten!
 I think we should realize just how important, how critical, this battle was, and what people were fighting to defeat.

 I thought it would help if we could see the battle through the eyes of the men and women who were there.
 I therefore invented characters to live through the battle: a pilot to see the enemy emerging from the glare of the sun, guns blazing, wondering if he is about to die; and a staff officer in headquarters, watching the battle playing out on the map table before her, calculating the balance between victory and defeat.